colbyhoke/matplotlib-challenge/README.md

 ### Create clean dataframe
 Remove the mice with any duplicates
-We can't tell which duplicated entries are valid, so remove the mouse entirely to not skew data
+* We can't tell which duplicated entries are valid, so remove the mouse entirely to not skew results

 ### Number of entries / mice in the clean dataframe
 Confirm # of entries and # of datapoints